 ABOUT CYCLE FOR FOODBANKS

-Now I'm static cycling 2092.4km to raise awareness of the need to keep feeding those who cannot afford to feed themselves.
-It is said we are all only a couple of pay packets away from poverty, so I ask you to contribute directly to you local foodbank.
-You can see the virtual route I'm taking below, and links to the specific foodbanks I'm supporting as part of this foodbank supporting initiative.
+Currently, I'm doing a stationary cycling challenge, covering a distance of 2092.4km, to raise awareness about the importance of ensuring that everyone has access to food.
+I believe we must continue supporting those who can't afford to feed themselves.
+It's often said that any of us could be just a few paydays away from needing to use a foodbank.
+I urge you to contribute directly to your local foodbank or below, you can find the virtual route I'm taking and the links to the specific foodbanks I'm supporting as part of this initiative.

-Well, it is taking longer than originally planned!
-I was doing well until I got COVID and then I lost my way a bit through the general tiredness that followed.
-I also suffer a bit with my knee I had replaced about 8 years ago which can start hurting if I do too much in one go.
-But I periodically get back on the saddle and do what I can before the next old man ailment kicks in!
+Well, it's taking longer than I originally planned!
+I was doing well until I got COVID, and then I struggled a bit due to the general tiredness that followed.
+The most important thing is that I have bad knees, but I try to get back on track and do what I can before the next knee issue arises.